Pankaj-Gupta/SIFT-SURF-for-Java-OpenCv/README.md

 HelloOpenCV
 ===========

-SIFT and SURF test
-in using OpenCV for Java
+SIFT and SURF using OpenCV for Java